 Using the address in the session's 'passport_url' property, open a new browser window.
 The user will be asked to sign in or create a new account.

-While you user is doing this, make a call to App.checkSession every 3 seconds or so.
+While you user is doing this, make a call to App.checkSession every 5 seconds or so (hitting the API too fast could trigger our DDOS protection and block your app).
 If they complete their login, you will eventually get a valid 'user' object in the session result.
 If they cancel the login, you will get an error in the return.
 Either way, you will know they have completed some action from the browser window you sent them to.

 It is good practice to also include a 'cancel login' button in your game.
 If a user clicks that, you can call App.endSession to make sure their session gets cleared out on the server right away.